keu/docs/software/faq.md

 ## Updating

-### How are security updates handled on Astronomer? how are users notified of a critical update required?
+### How are security updates handled on Astronomer?
+How are users notified of a critical update?

-Updates to individual Airflow deployments can be made asynchronously from the platform updates.
-We recommend updating the platform and Airflow 2-3 times per year.

-Minor bugfix/CVE patches are applied to individual releases for 18 months.
+You can upgrade your Airflow Deployments separately from your platform upgrades.
+Astronomer recommends updating your Deployment's Airflow versions and the platform frequently so that your organization is always using a supported version.
+See [Astronomer Software and lifecycle policy](release-lifecycle-policy.md).

 ### How does patching work for this setup?

-Kubernetes and node upgrades are generally managed by the customer.
-Platform version upgrades are performed with Helm, assisted by Astronomer support team if required.
-See [Upgrade to a Stable or Patch Version](upgrade-astronomer.md).
+Kubernetes and node upgrades are typically managed by your organization.
+Platform version upgrades are performed with Helm and with the assistance of Astronomer support when required.
+See [Upgrade Astronomer](upgrade-astronomer.md).